 This means that, according to the GDPR, you are obliged to record and store consents that you obtain from your users.

 This is an essential requirement if, in the future, you need to prove to regulatory authorities that you have obtained consent from your users.
-Also, keeping a record of user consents is necessary to help users revoke their consent.
+Also, keeping a record of user consent is necessary to help users revoke their consent.

 Managing records of consent received from each and every user can be a highly tedious task.
 But with CookieYes, the cookie consent management process will be completely automated.